Bounds on the revenue gap of linear posted pricing for selling a divisible item: Introduction

 \subsection{Related work}

-As mentioned above, our work on social welfare is related to the literature on prophet inequalities in optimal stopping theory.
-The first prophet inequalities were obtained by Krengel and Sucheston~\cite{KS77,KS78} while the result of Samuel-Cahn~\cite{SC84} mentioned above is the most related to ours in the sense that it uses a simple threshold strategy.
-In the TCS literature, prophet inequalities were first studied by Hajiaghayi et al.~\cite{HKS07} and have since been proved very useful in social welfare maximization in quite complex domains (e.g., see~\cite{A14,DFKL17,FGL15,KW19}) as well as in revenue maximization~\cite{CHK07,CHMS10}.
-The survey by Lucier~\cite{L17} provides an excellent overview of these results.
-A result of Duetting et al.~\cite{DFKL17} implies a close to $50\%$ approximation of optimal social welfare in our setting.
-However, it does not correspond to linear pricing.
-We remark that a $50\%$ approximation is best possible by adapting a folklore lower bound on prophet inequalities (e.g., see~\cite{L17}).

-Sequential posted pricing with an anonymous price has received much attention recently.
-Alaei et al.~\cite{AHNPY19} prove that this mechanism achieves a constant approximation of $2.72$ of the optimal revenue.
-They use a general strategy that we discuss in more detail later in Section~\ref{sec:rev}.
-The tight bound of $2.62$ follows by two recent papers by Jin et al.~\cite{JLQTX19, JLTX19}.
+Our paper falls within the ``simple vs.~optimal'' line of research in Bayesian mechanism design, initiated with the work of Harline and Roughgarden~\cite{HR09}, who studied the revenue gap of the second price auctions with an anonymous reserve.
+In the same thread, sequential posted pricing with an anonymous price has received much attention recently.
+Alaei et al.~\cite{AHNPY19} prove that this mechanism achieves a constant approximation of $2.72$ of the optimal expected revenue.
+They use a general strategy that we discuss in more detail later in Section~\ref{sec:indivisible}.
+The tight bound of $2.62$ follows by two papers by Jin et al.~\cite{JLQTX19, JLTX19}.
 We remark that all results for anonymous pricing carry over to our setting if the valuation functions are restricted to be linear.
 Indeed, the behavior of an agent with a linear valuation function against a linear pricing with a price of $p$ per unit is either to buy the whole item if her value for the whole item is higher than $p$ or refuse to buy otherwise.
 We mostly focus on non-linear valuation functions where divisibility differentiates our problem a lot.

+A recent extension of single-item mechanisms is considered by Jin et al.~\cite{JJLZ22}, who study the setting with $k$ item copies available to be sold to potential buyers.
+However, a unit-demand assumption restricts the agent valuations to a single scalar value for the single item copy they aim to buy.
+Their main result is a tight revenue gap of $\Theta(\ln{k})$ under the unit-demand case.
+Instead, our modeling can be used to accommodate {\em multi-demand} agents with concave piecewise-linear valuation functions (with $k$ segments and, hence, of IMOTV at most $k$).
+Our third result implies a revenue gap of $O(\ln{k}+\ln{n})$ in this more general case.

+A recent line of research that also deviates from the standard agent modeling assumptions focuses on agents with non-linear utility~\cite{FHL19,FHL23} that, e.g., captures budget constraints or risk aversion, and includes bounds on the revenue gap of anonymous pricing for such agents~\cite{FHL19}.
+However, these works usually assume single-parameter agents and a non-linear definition of their utility, while we focus on a standard quasi-linear definition of utility in a multi-parameter environment of a specific structure for the definition of valuations.

 In the economics literature, divisible items have received attention, with the focus being mostly on whether bundling can be beneficial or not~\cite{P83} and on how to structure the sale as many auctions of shares~\cite{W79}.
 Perfect divisibility is considered in~\cite{LST15,SW11}.
 In another more related direction, the operations research community has considered resource allocation mechanisms to divide an item based on signals received by the agents, that are further used to impose payments to the agents.
 Among them, the proportional mechanism, first defined by Kelly~\cite{K97} and analyzed by Johari and Tsitsiklis~\cite{JT04} is the most popular one.
 Even though its social welfare has been analyzed extensively in stochastic settings that are very similar to ours~\cite{JT04,CV16,CST16} (see also~\cite{CV18} and the references therein), no revenue guarantees are known.